-Insolvency/liquidation of BNP Paribas
+3.2.2 Insolvency of BNP Paribas

-Luxembourg law would not apply in the context of the insolvency of BNP Paribas, which is a French credit institution, including with respect to the implementation of one or several reorganisation measures.
+Belgian law would not apply in the context of the insolvency of BNP Paribas, which is a French credit institution, including with respect to the implementation of one or several reorganisation measures.

 Were BNP Paribas to become insolvent, the insolvency proceedings would take place in France and be governed by French insolvency law, subject to certain exceptions.